Paika akhada

 Paika akhada is an Odia term which roughly translates as "warrior gymnasium" or "warrior school".
-The martial arts performed by the people of Khandayat caste and Gopal caste (Cowherds) in Odisha, eastern India.
+The martial arts performed by the people of Khandayat caste, Chasa caste and Gopal caste (Cowherds) in Odisha, eastern India.
 In former times they served as the Paikas (foot Soldiers) under the kings.
 Today's paika akhada are used for practicing the traditional physical exercises in addition to the paika dance, a performance art with rhythmic movements and weapons being hit in time to the drum.
 It incorporates acrobatic manoeuvres and use of the khanda (straight sword), patta (guantlet-sword), sticks, and other weapons.

 The word paika comes from the Odia padatika meaning infantry.
 "Akhada" or akhara refers to a training hall, or in this case referring to a particular string of such schools.
 The former spelling is an alternate transcription of the proper Sanskrit akhara in which the Oriya letter ଡ଼ ṛ, a flapped sound, is rendered as d as in most Indian languages.

 History

 Paika akhada were originally the training schools of the paikas.
 The paika were a landed militia who were exempted from taxes in lieu of their services.
 They were not in the regular pay-roll of the army, but still received large land grants from the king.
 They were organised into three ranks distinguished by their occupation.
 These were the Prahari, who served as initial defenders tasked with guarding lands with swords in their hands; the Banua – adept archers and marksmen skilled in shooting; and the Dhenkiya – khanda (sword) and shield bearers who fought on the frontlines.
 The word Khandayat means "sword controller", from khanda (sword) and ayata (control).
 Commanders called Dala Behera were each in charge of several villages of paika.

+Andrew Stirling, writing in the early 19th century, observed that the Paika militia "comprehend all castes and classes, chiefly perhaps the Chasa or cultivating tribe", and noted that they cultivated their service lands with their own hands in times of peace, performing military and police duties whenever called upon by their chiefs.